1975 Fender Music Master

 The turnaround time for the order was approximately two weeks.
 After a month, I tried calling them on the phone, but could only get through to their voicemail.
 They never replied to any of my messages.
 I was also emailing them, without reply.
 After almost two months had passed, I initiated a case with PayPal to get a refund.
 Almost miraculously, two days later I received a message from the company informing me that my order had shipped.
 OK, I thought.
 At least my new pickguard was on the way.

 As you may have guessed, I was not too pleased with the pickguard once I finally received it.
-The bevel was cut at 45°, and the truss rod notch was nothing like the original.
-The two things I asked about specifically.
+The bevel was cut at 45°, and the truss rod notch was nothing like the original; the two things I asked about specifically.
 Additionally, the new pearl material seemed to have an almost blue appearance compared to that of the aged vintage guard.
-This was not their fault of course, but now that I had come to this realization, I would need my next pickguard to be made from a different material, or I would need to come up with a way to do some subtle aging on my own.
+This was not the fault of the vendor of course, but now that I had come to this realization, I would need my next pickguard to be made from a different material, or I would need to come up with a way to do some subtle aging on my own.

 The silver lining of this story is that somehow I still got my refund.

 As they say, the third time is the charm.
 I found the Pickguardian website, and began to think that I may have found the solution to my problem.
 I sent Tony (aka the Pickguardian) a message describing my dilemma, and he quickly replied.
 He assured me that the bevel and notch were not a problem.
 I was impressed by the fact that he asked me to send him a tracing of the pickup cavity, neck pocket and screw hole locations from my specific guitar body.
 He also had a parchment pearl material available that looked very similar to the vintage aged pickuard that I purchased so long ago.
 I placed my order, and sent him the tracing along with the vintage pickguard as a reference.